Collinstown

 Hill walking and cycling

 For basic and daily needs, Collinstown (or Baile na gCailleach) posesses quite a number of retail outlets.
 Gala, Spar, Collinstown fuel filling station, combined with the Lough Lene Inn and the Maypole bar provide for the local custom.
-The different associations attend the populations interests locally.

 An Post Collinstown